RogoSolutions/rogo-esp32-sdk/docs/en/api-guides/build-system.rst

 For an actual example, take a look at :example:`build_system/cmake/import_lib`.
 Take note that what needs to be done in order to import the library may vary.
 It is recommended to read up on the library's documentation for instructions on how to import it from other projects.
 Studying the library's CMakeLists.txt and build structure can also be helpful.

 It is also possible to wrap a third-party library to be used as a component in this manner.
-For example, the :component:`mbedtls` component is a wrapper for Espressif's fork of `mbedtls <https://github.com/Mbed-TLS/mbedtls>`_.
+For example, the :component:`mbedtls` component is a wrapper for Espressif's fork of `mbedtls <https://github.com/ARMmbed/mbedtls>`_.
 See its :component_file:`component CMakeLists.txt <mbedtls/CMakeLists.txt>`.

 The CMake variable ``ESP_PLATFORM`` is set to 1 whenever the ESP-IDF build system is being used.
 Tests such as ``if (ESP_PLATFORM)`` can be used in generic CMake code if special IDF-specific logic is required.

-Using ESP-IDF Components from External Libraries
+Using ESP-IDF components from external libraries
 ------------------------------------------------

 The above example assumes that the external library ``foo`` (or ``tinyxml`` in the case of the ``import_lib`` example) doesn't need to use any ESP-IDF APIs apart from common APIs such as libc, libstdc++, etc. If the external library needs to use APIs provided by other ESP-IDF components, this needs to be specified in the external CMakeLists.txt file by adding a dependency on the library target ``idf::<componentname>``.